-Income from operations 11,143 Net income 11,073 In the fourth quarter of fiscal year 2001, the Company recorded its share of the anticipated costs of closing DuPont's Cape Fear, North Carolina facility, one of DuPont's facilities involved in the manufacturing alliance between DuPont and Unifi.
-The Alliance was formed to integrate each company's polyester partially oriented yarn (POY) manufacturing facilities into a single production unit and is expected to enable each company to match production with the best assets available, significantly improving product quality and yields.
+In June 2000 the Company and Dupont formed an Alliance to integrate each company's polyester partially oriented yarn (POY) manufacturing facilities into a single production unit to enable each company to match production with the best assets available, significantly improving product quality and yields.
 On April 4, 2001, DuPont shut its Cape Fear POY facility allowing for the acceleration of the benefits of the Alliance by shutting down older filament manufacturing operations and transferring production to lower cost, more modern and flexible assets.
-As a result of DuPont churting down the Camp Fear facility, the Company recompied a \$15.0 million charge for its 50% share of the severance and costs to dimantle a result of DuPont shutting down the Cape Fear facility, the Company recognized a \$15.0 million charge for its 50% share of the severance and costs to dismantle the facility.
-Unifi's share of the cost to close this facility will be paid over the eighteen-month period commencing July 2001 and ending December 2002.
-The estimated remaining liability at September 29, 2002 is \$4.7 million.
-Subsequent to the shut down, the Company will receive from DuPont cash distributions for its 50% share of the cash fixed costs eliminated as a result of the Cape Fear shut down and its share of other expected costs savings and synergies from the Alliance.
+As a result of DuPont shutting down the Cape Fear facility the Company recognized, in the fourth quarter of 2001, a \$15.0 million charge for its 50% share of the severance and costs to dismantle the facility.
+During the current quarter, the company made payments of these costs of \$0.9 million, resulting in a remaining accrued liability at December 29, 2002 of \$3.7 million.
+No further adjustments have been made to the remaining amount accrued as of December 29, 2002 pending final resolution of severance and dismantlement costs and the Company's arbitration proceeding with Dupont.
+Subsequent to the shut down, the Company and DuPont share the cash fixed costs eliminated as a result of the Cape Fear shut down and also share the other expected costs savings and synergies from the Alliance.

-The minority interest charge was \$2.8 million in the current year fiscal quarter compared to \$0.9 million in the prior year first quarter.
-The increase in minority interest expense in the current quarter is due to higher operating results and cash flows generated by our domestic natural textured polyester business venture (named Unifi Textured Polyester, LLC) with Burlington Industries, Inc., which has historically represented substantially all of the minority interest charge.
+The minority interest charge was \$0.8 million in the current year fiscal quarter compared to \$0.0 million in the prior year second quarter, and \$3.6 million for the year-to-date period compared to \$0.9 million in the prior year-to-date period.
+The increase in minority interest expense in the current quarter and year-to-date period is due to higher operating results and cash flows generated by our domestic natural textured polyester business venture (Unifi Textured Polyester, LLC) with Burlington Industries, Inc., which has historically represented substantially all of the minority interest charge.

-In fiscal years 2001 and 2002, the Company recorded charges of \$8.2 million for severance and employee termination related costs.
+During fiscal years 2001 and 2002, the Company recorded charges of \$9.0 million for severance and employee termination related costs.
 The majority of these charges related to U.S. and European operations and included plant closings and consolidations, and the reorganization of administrative functions.

-The table below summarizes changes to the accrued liability for the employee severance portion of the consolidation and cost reduction charge for the quarter ended September 29, 2002:
+The table below summarizes changes to the accrued liability for the employee severance portion of the consolidation and cost reduction charge for the six months ended December 29, 2002:

-(Amounts in thousands) Balance at June 30, 2002 al 2003 Iarge Cash yments lance at .
-29, 2002 Accrued Severance Liability \$ 1,273 \$ \$ 329 \$ 944
+(Amounts in thousands) Balance at Fiscal 2003 Fiscal 2003 Balance at June 30, 2002 Charge Cash Payments Dec.
+29, 2002 Accrued Severance Liability \$1,273 \$ \$(575) \$698

-The Company's income tax provision (benefit) for both current and prior year periods is different from the U.S. statutory rate due to foreign operations being taxed at lower effective rates and substantially no income tax benefits have been recognized for the losses incurred by foreign subsidiaries as the recoverability of such tax benefits through loss carryforwards or carrybacks is not reasonably assured.
+The Company's income tax provision (benefit) for both current and prior year periods is different from the U.S. statutory rate due to income from certain foreign operations being taxed at lower effective rates and substantially no income tax benefits being recognized for the losses incurred by certain foreign subsidiaries as the recoverability of such tax benefits through loss carryforwards or carrybacks is not reasonably assured.

-As a result of the above, the Company realized during the current quarter net earnings of \$4.3 million, or earnings per share of \$.08, compared to a net loss of \$35.2 million, or \$.66 loss per share, for the corresponding quarter of the prior year.
-The prior year quarter loss includes a cumulative effect of accounting change of \$37.9 million, or a per share loss of \$.71.
+As a result of the above, the Company realized a net loss of \$2.2 million, or \$.04 loss per share for the current quarter, compared to a net loss of \$3.5 million, or \$.07 loss per share, for the corresponding quarter of the prior year, and net income of \$2.2 million or \$.04 per share for the current year to date period compared to a net loss of \$38.7 million or \$.73 loss per share for the prior year-to-date period.
+The loss for the prior year six month period includes a charge for a cumulative effect of accounting change of \$37.9 million, or \$.71 per share.